celestiaorg/docs/docs/developers/instantiate-testnet.md

 This will create a new key, with a name of your choosing.
 Save the output of this command somewhere; you'll need the address generated here later.
-Here, we set the value of our key `$KEY_NAME` to `validator` for demonstration.
+Here, you set the value of your key `$KEY_NAME` to `validator` for demonstration.

 ### Add Genesis Account KeyName